openedx/docs.openedx.org/source/educators/references/creating_certificates.rst

 Certificates <Issuing Certificates>`.

-The design of certificates for your course, including your institution's logo, are configured on your instance of Open edX.
+The design of certificates for your course, including your institution's logo, are configured on your instance.
 For more information, see :ref:`Enable a Certificate <Enable a Certificate>`.

 ..
 The course start date limitation is not published for partners at this time.